ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

      4. Add a custom property of type Float and call it "*AimWalkSpeedPercentage*".
 Give it a value of .5.
 This value will determine what fraction of the regular walk speed the player will move while aiming.

      5. Lastly for this part, add a custom property called "*AimZoomDistance*" of type Int, and give it a value of 100.
 This assigns how far the camera zooms in when aiming.

+     [PHOTO HERE]

 2. Now we're going to build the script!
 Create a new script and call it "WeaponAimClient".